 - Floss Daily and Try Floss Alternatives.
 Although braces may make flossing more difficult, it’s important to continue flossing every day during treatment.
 If you are struggling with traditional floss, thread floss and water flossers may also help.

 - Rinse With Mouthwash Every Day.
 Fluoridated mouthwash can fortify your teeth against cavities and other issues.

 Ready To Improve Your Smile?
 Call Beverly Hills Orthodontics Today

 If concerns about whether braces damage teeth have made you hesitant about orthodontics, you can rest assured that braces are one of the most reliable, safe, and effective treatment methods available today.
 Capable of treating all kinds of bite problems with a wide range of severity, braces can help give you a healthier, better-functioning, and more attractive smile

 As as a diamond Plus Provider, Beverly Hills Orthodontics has been using braces to improve smiles since 2008.
-With offices in Beverly Hills/Century City, Toluca Lake, Alhambra, and Downtown LA, the BHO team is here to provide you with the best orthodontic care in the Los Angeles area.
+With offices in Beverly Hills, Studio City, Alhambra, or Downtown LA, the BHO team is here to provide you with the best orthodontic care in the Los Angeles area.
 If you have any lingering questions about braces, oral care, or anything else related to orthodontics, we can give you answers during a consultation.
 Call today to schedule!

 NOTE: All blog content is intended to supplement—NOT REPLACE—the expertise of a healthcare professional and should not be construed in any way as medical advice.
 Consult a professional orthodontist directly, like the ones at BHO, to assess your individual needs and advise the best course of treatment.